Thezappa1/RedditBot/README.md

     20 * * * * cd /vagrant/RedditBot/; ./commentsbot.py

 This will run the bot every 20 minutes.
-Save it with Ctrl+o and exit Ctrl+x
+Save it with Ctrl+o and exit Ctrl+x.